-'My Airbnb flat was turned into a pop-up brothel' - BBC News
+'My Airbnb flat was turned into a pop-up brothel'

 I found used condom wrappers under the bed, I found the bin was overflowing with tissues and condoms.
 And basically what I had to do was pick all that up with my hands.

-There were probably about seven or eight wine bottles as well - they'd got through a fair bit of Prosecco and a fair bit of Pino Grigio.
+There were probably about seven or eight wine bottles as well - they'd got through a fair bit of Prosecco and a fair bit of Pinot Grigio.

 It might seem a strange thing to say, but one of the things that really surprises me is that if they want to carry on doing this, how easy would it have been for them to clear up their own tracks?
 Quite easy.